Argentina Patagonian toothfish - bottom trawl

 Overview

-The Argentine Patagonian toothfish FIP is being implemented by ESTREMAR, NUEVA PESCANOVA, PESANTAR, and SAN ARAWA, with the technical support from CeDePesca.
+The Argentine Patagonian toothfish FIP is being implemented by ESTREMAR, NUEVA PESCANOVA (ARGENOVA S.A.) and PESANTAR, with the technical support from CeDePesca.
 The FIP aims to attain a certifiable status for the fishery against the MSC standard.

 Patagonian toothfish (Dissostichus eleginoides) is a long-lived species (> 50 years), which inhabits waters associated to the southern shelves and slopes of South America and around the sub-Antarctic islands of the Southern Ocean.
 There is no evidence of large-scale geographic migrations, and studies using genetics, biochemistry, parasite fauna, and tagging indicate a high degree of isolation between populations in the Indian Ocean, South Georgia, and the Patagonian Shelf.